-This section describes the PC health monitoring features of the X7DA8/X7DAE.
-All have an onboard System Hardware Monitor chip that supports PC health monitoring.
+This section describes the PC health monitoring features of the X7DB8-X/X7DBE-X. All have an onboard System Hardware Monitor chip that supports PC health monitoring.

-An onboard voltage monitor will scan the following voltages continuously: Onboard Voltage Monitors for the CPU Cores, Chipset Voltage, +3.3V, +5V, +12V, -12V, +5V Standby and Vbat.
+Onboard Voltage Monitors for CPU Core, HT Voltage, Memory Voltage, Chipset Voltage, +1.8V, +3.3V, +5V, +12V, -12V, +3.3V Standby, +5V Standby and VBATT.

+An onboard voltage monitor will scan these voltages continuously.
 Once a voltage becomes unstable, a warning is given or an error message is sent to the screen.
 Users can adjust the voltage thresholds to define the sensitivity of the voltage monitor.